cyfdecyf/mypass/README.md

 ## How are site options stored?

-Site options are stored in Chrome extension storage. `chrome.storage.sync` is used so these options will be automatically synchronized.
+- Chrome extension: stored in `chrome.storage.sync`, will be synchronized by Chrome
+- Standalone web page: **NOT** saved
+- iOS web page: stored in local storage

 Site options are **NOT encrypted** and please let me explain why.